patricebechard/rasa/docs/migration-guide.rst

 Migrating from the Two-Stage-Fallback Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you previously used the :ref:`two-stage-fallback-policy`, then the following model configuration would translate as follows given a previous configuration like this:
+If you previously used the :ref:`two-stage-fallback-policy`, the following model configuration would translate as follows given a previous configuration like this:

     .. code-block:: yaml